Set Automatically Login to Windows Xp on Startup

 About Amit Bhawani

-My name is Amit Bhawani and I am the chief blogger at Amit Bhawani Blog and where I like to share my internet/tech experience with my online readers on this website.
-You can read more about me at my About Page.
-You can follow me on Twitter, Facebook & Google +1 at +Amit Bhawani
+My name is Amit Bhawani and here I like to share my internet/tech experience with my online readers.
+You can follow me on Twitter, Facebook & Instagram at @AmitBhawani

 Comments

-1. Praphulla says:
+1. Praphulla says

 how did you take image of login screen

-Amit Bhawani Reply:
+• Amit Bhawani says

 Press the Print Screen Button while the windows is still loading and later paste it to any of your Image Editors like Microsoft Paint and save it.